 2. Poor Data Quality and Consistency

 Problem: Ensuring data quality and consistency is a constant challenge for FP&A teams.
-Inaccurate or incomplete data leads to flawed analysis and unreliable insights, impacting decision-making.
+Inaccurate, incomplete, or inconsistent data leads to flawed analysis and unreliable insights, which directly affect financial decisions.

 Solution: KNIME offers a wide range of data access and transformation capabilities, allowing FP&A teams to identify and address data quality issues.
 With KNIME, you can standardize data formats, clean and blend your data by handling missing values, removing duplicates, detecting outliers, converting data types, filtering, sorting, aggregating, and grouping data for summarization and restructuring.
 Additionally, you can combine multiple sources and formats to efficiently prepare your data.